-(t) Share based Payments
+Share based Payments

 The Company records compensation expense for stock or stock options granted on or after January 1, 2006, if any.
-No options were granted in 2009, 2008 or 2007, and as such, no compensation expense was recorded.
+No options were granted in 2010, 2009 or 2008, and as such, no compensation expense was recorded.

-(u) New Accounting Standards
+New Accounting Standards

 In June 2009, the Company adopted the FASB Accounting Standards Codification, or ASC.
-The ASC does not alter current generally accepted accounting principles in the United States, or GAAP, but rather identifies the ASC as the single source of authoritative GAAP for nongovernmental entities and supersedes all other previously issued non-SEC accounting and reporting guidance.
-The FASB will no longer issue new standards in the form of Statements, FASB Staff Positions, or Emerging Issues Task Force Abstracts, but will provide additional guidance and amendments to the ASC in the form of Accounting Standards Updates, or ASU.
-The adoption did not have an effect on the Company's financial position, results of operations, or cash flows.
+The ASC did not alter current generally accepted accounting principles in the United States, or GAAP, but rather identifies the ASC as the single source of authoritative GAAP for nongovernmental entities and supersedes all other previously issued non-SEC accounting and reporting guidance.
+The FASB no longer issues new standards in the form of Statements, FASB Staff Positions, or Emerging Issues Task Force Abstracts, but provides additional guidance and amendments to the ASC in the form of Accounting Standards Updates, or ASU.